Elgaar Parishad case: Pune court rejects Gautam Navlakha’s anticipatory bail plea

 Arguing against giving him bail, prosecution lawyer Ujjwala Pawar dubbed Mr. Navlakha an “anti-national” who was allegedly trying to unite the banned CPI (Maoist) with the outlawed Hizb-ul-Mujahideen, a pro-Pakistani terror group from Kashmir.

-In his petition, Mr. Navlakha’s counsel had observed that the Pune Police has failed to establish any connection between him and the [Bhima-Koregaon clashes] incident or any plan for disrupting the established government of the country as alleged by the Police.
+In his petition, Mr. Navlakha’s counsel had observed that the Pune police had failed to establish any connection between him and the [Bhima-Koregaon clashes] incident or any plan for disrupting the established government of the country as alleged by the police.

-The petition had further observed that there was merely an allegation of a suspicion that Mr. Navlakha is acquainted with certain alleged members of the banned organization, the CPI (Maoist).
+The petition had further observed that there was merely an allegation of a suspicion that Mr. Navlakha was acquainted with certain alleged members of the banned organisation, the CPI (Maoist).

-The civil rights activist was first arrested by the police on August 28 last year in the second countrywide crackdown by the Pune police against prominent academics intellectuals in the Elgaar Parishad-Bhima Koregaon case.
+The civil rights activist was first arrested on August 28 last year in the second countrywide crackdown by the Pune police against prominent academics/intellectuals in the Elgaar Parishad-Bhima Koregaon case.

 However, the five including Mr. Navlakha were put under house arrest the very next day (on August 29) following a Supreme Court order on a plea filed by historian Romila Thapar along with economists Prabhat Patnaik and Devaki Jain among others against the Pune police’s action.